ACA Reporting Software That Anticipates

 | Ensure your compliance at all times with a quick glance at the dashboard

 | Check on your ALE status with this count of full-time equivalent employees

-| Toggle your graphs between a visual bar and a numerical breakdown – whichever way you want to see your data
+| Choose a visual bar graph or a numerical breakdown – whichever way you want to see your data

 | Check our automatically generated list of your employees who might have changes to their status

 | Make changes manually, or let our smart system change your employee’s status for you

 | Click on a widget to drill down into the data behind the visuals

 | Get even more details by clicking on each month